Japan national badminton team

 The Japan national badminton team (日本代表バドミントンチーム) represents Japan in international badminton team competitions.
 The Japanese women's team have won the Uber Cup 6 times, with their most recent being the 2018 Uber Cup.
 The men's team won their first Thomas Cup title in 2014.
 The mixed team were runners-up three times at the Sudirman Cup.

 The Japanese badminton team has been prestigious in the Olympics, having won a gold medal in the 2016 Summer Olympics and a silver and 2 bronze medals.

 Summer Olympic Games

+Japan made its Olympic badminton debut when the sport became a full medal event at the 1992 Barcelona Olympics.
+The nation won its first-ever Olympic badminton medal at the 2012 London Olympics, where Mizuki Fujii and Reika Kakiiwa secured a silver in women's doubles.
+Japan's first gold medal came at the 2016 Rio Olympics from Misaki Matsutomo and Ayaka Takahashi in women's doubles; at the same Games, Nozomi Okuhara claimed a bronze in women's singles, Japan's first medal in that discipline.
+Yuta Watanabe and Arisa Higashino won the nation's first mixed doubles medal with a bronze in 2020 Tokyo Olympic and followed it with another bronze in 2024 Paris Olympic, becoming the first Japanese badminton players to win medals in consecutive Olympics.